agatha-chrisantya/introtopython/Assessment/README.md

 #### Submission deadline

-The final version of your module should be submitted via your GitHub Classrooms repository by 12 noon on Friday 18th October 2019.
+The final version of your module should be submitted via your GitHub Classrooms repository by 12 noon on Friday 17th August 2020.